googleforgames/quilkin/docs/src/filters/writing_custom_filters.md

 1. **Start the proxy**

-   We can run the proxy in the exact manner as the default Quilkin binary using the [run] function, passing in our custom [FilterFactory].
+   We can run the proxy in the exact manner as the default Quilkin binary using the [run][runner::run] function, passing in our custom [FilterFactory].
    Lets add a main function that does that.
 Quilkin relies on the [Tokio] async runtime so we need to import that crate and wrap our main function with it.

    Add Tokio as a dependency in `Cargo.toml`.